Protocol Review Process

 The University Animal Welfare Committee (UAWC) must review and approve all research involving the use of vertebrate animals.
 This review process is to ensure humane treatment of research animals and compliance with internationally accepted and Federal/State government mandated animal welfare standards.
-The UAWC provides scientists with standardized forms to facilitate this process.
-Use only the latest version of the forms, as they are regularly updated to reflect new policies and requirements of the regulatory agencies.
+The UAWC provides scientists with the Cayuse software application to facilitate this process.
+The Cayuse protocol form reflects policies and requirements of the regulatory agencies.

-The appropriate forms must be completed in their entirety by the Principal Investigator and submitted to the UAWC Administrator for pre-review by a Departmental Representative.
+The 3 Year / de novo protocol form must be completed in its entirety by the Principal Investigator along with any required attachments and submitted to the UAWC Office via Cayuse for pre-review by a Departmental Representative.

 For three-year renewals, applications and all related documents should be submitted for pre-review three months prior to the protocol's expiration date.
 For a list of what to include with submissions, please review the Submission Checklist.